WadhwaniAI/cough-against-covid/README.md

 * Docker installed on your machine
 * OS: Linux/Mac OS

-> Note: This code has been tested on Mac OS and Ubuntu.
+> :checkered_flag: Note: This code has been tested on Mac OS and Ubuntu.

 ## Setup